h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 XGBoost Only
 ~~~~~~~~~~~~

-As opposed to Light GBM models, the following options configure a true XGBoost model.
+As opposed to light GBM models, the following options configure a true XGBoost model.

 - ``tree_method``
 - ``grow_policy``